davidoff

 Line Editing

 Congratulations!
 If your manuscript is ready for a line edit, that means it’s not only been fully drafted but that you or a developmental editor have spent time enhancing it to ensure that your goals have been met in the big picture.
 It’s now time to do some deep sentence work in terms of word choice, phrasing, paragraph organization, and various other matters of style.The goal of a line edit is to ensure that your writing successfully communicates your ideas or your story without sacrificing your unique voice or style as an author.
 At the line edit stage, your manuscript is like a sculpture whose overall form has taken shape but whose contours still need a lot of additional refinement to bring it fully to life on both a visual and conceptual level.
-On its surface, your sculpture is still quite damp and malleable.Line editing involves two stages: (1) my first pass of your manuscript wherein I make revisions, leave comments, and create a style sheet, and (2) my review of your changes to your manuscript and responses to my comments and queries.During either stage, I am open to sharing a phone call or videoconference with you to answer questions or discuss various items.My line editing fees begin at 2.5¢ per word.
+On its surface, your sculpture is still quite damp and malleable.Line editing involves two stages: (1) my first pass of your manuscript wherein I make revisions, leave comments, and create a style sheet, and (2) my review of your changes to your manuscript and responses to my comments and queries.During each stage, I'm open to sharing a 1-hour phone call or videoconference with you to answer questions or discuss various items.My line editing fees begin at 2.7¢ per word.

 Copyediting

 If your manuscript is ready for a copyedit, then phew!
-It’s already been passionately pored over at the sentence and paragraph level and is one giant step forward to being publish-ready.The goal of a copyedit is to ensure technical precision across your manuscript pertaining to items of consistency, your own unique stylistic choices, fact-checking, and, as always, grammatical integrity sentence by sentence and word by word.
+It’s already been passionately pored over at the sentence and paragraph level and is one giant step forward to being publish-ready.The goal of a copyedit is to ensure, sentence by sentence and word by word, technical precision across your manuscript pertaining to grammar, punctuation, formatting, fact-checking, and other items around consistency.
 At this stage your sculpture appears to be relatively finished, but there remain a good handful of minor, however critical, imperfections that need a good buffing out or some additional etching.
-Your sculpture has fairly hardened but will still permit additional impressions across its surface.Even while copyediting is widely considered a “polishing” phase in the editorial journey, it is common for editors to discover upwards of hundreds of lingering errors across a manuscript relating to grammar, punctuation, formatting, and fact-checking, as well as other items around consistency.Copyediting involves the same stages as with line editing: (1) my first pass of your manuscript whereby I make revisions, leave comments, and, if necessary, create a style sheet, and (2) my review of your changes to your manuscript and responses to my comments and queries.During either stage, I am open to sharing a phone call or videoconference with you to answer questions or discuss various items.My copyediting rates begin at 2¢ per word.
+Your sculpture has fairly hardened but will still permit additional impressions across its surface.Even while copyediting is widely considered a “polishing” phase in the editorial journey, it is common for editors to discover upwards of hundreds of errors that have carried over from early editing stages.Copyediting involves the same stages as with line editing: (1) my first pass of your manuscript whereby I make revisions, leave comments, and, if necessary, create a style sheet, and (2) my review of your changes to your manuscript and responses to my comments and queries.During each stage, I'm open to sharing a 1-hour phone call or videoconference with you to answer questions or discuss various items.My copyediting rates begin at 2¢ per word.

 (If, upon review or at the start of copyediting, I determine that your manuscript instead requires line-level editing, I will pause and contact you to discuss next steps.)